BrofessorDoucette/ResearchTools/README.md

 <img src="best_model_predictions_on_a_holdout_set.png" alt="drawing" width="800"/>

 For comparison, this is the output from a traditional POES proxy using least squares to find the optimal P value for each time series point.
+Obviously the chorus is overestimated at low L values.

 <img src="poes_proxy.png" alt="drawing" width="800"/>